qiboteam/qibocal/doc/source/protocols/resonator_punchout.rst

 in the transition regime, we can repeat the standard resonator spectroscopy with a finer scan, checking if the peak is Lorentzian.
 A resonator spectroscopy is also useful to better check the resonator frequency at low power.
-We can alse write down the maximum value of the peak.
+We can also write down the maximum value of the peak.
 Since we are not interacting directly with the qubit, we are effectively measuring the amplitude of the ground state and, from now on we will not change the resonator frequency, so we expect to always measure this amplitude for the zero state.
 Here it is